tlswg/tls13-spec/draft-ietf-tls-tls13.md

 can increase the chance of making connections through those middleboxes by making the TLS 1.3 handshake look more like a TLS 1.2 handshake:

-- The client always provides a non-empty session ID in the ClientHello.
+- The client always provides a non-empty session ID in the ClientHello, as described in the legacy_session_id section of {{client-hello}}.

-- If not offering early data, the client sends a dummy change_cipher_spec record immediately before its second flight.
+- If not offering early data, the client sends a dummy change_cipher_spec record change_cipher_spec record (see the third paragraph of {{record-layer}}) immediately before its second flight.
 This may either be before its second ClientHello or before its encrypted handshake flight.
 If offering early data, the record is placed immediately after the first ClientHello.